NK TOŠK Tešanj

 Nogometni klub TOŠK Tešanj, commonly known as TOŠK Tešanj or just TOŠK is a professional association football club based in the city of Tešanj that is situated in Bosnia and Herzegovina.

-TOŠK host their home matches at the Stadion Luke, which has a capacity of 7,000 seats.
+TOŠK hosts their home matches at the Stadion Luke, which has a capacity of 7,000 seats.
 The club currently plays in the First League of the Federation of Bosnia and Herzegovina.

 History

 Foundation and First League football

 TOŠK was founded in 1927.
-The club's so far biggest successes so far was when it competed in the First League of Bosnia and Herzegovina in the 1999–2000 season.
+So far, one of the club's biggest successes was, when it competed in the First League of Bosnia and Herzegovina, in the 1999–2000 season.

 After the relegation in that season to the First League of FBiH, TOŠK got relegated to the Second League of FBiH two times.
 The first time being in the 2002–03 season, after which they got promoted back up in the 2005–06 season, and the second time being in the 2006–07 First League of FBiH season.